 Asset Dissemination Through Dealer Markets

-In markets for assets such as corporate bonds or securitizations, large volumes can be split into smaller pieces and gradually sold to several final investors via chains of over-the-counter transactions.
-We call this phenomenon "dissemination" and model it as a sequential process: A dealer buys several units of an asset, sells some of them to his customers and to a second dealer, who can sell to his customers and to a third dealer, and so on.
-A larger initial volume to sell is associated both with less liquidity and more dealers involved, while asymmetric information on customer demand leads both to less liquidity and fewer dealers involved.
-Hence, the model can rationalize both a positive or a negative correlation between the number of dealers disseminating the asset and its liquidity.
+In over-the-counter markets for assets such as bonds or securitizations, large volumes can be split into smaller pieces and gradually sold to several final investors with the intermediation of multiple dealers.
+This paper proposes a model to study this process, called “asset dissemination”.
+A dealer buys several units of an asset from a customer, then sells some units to his customers and to a second dealer, who sells to his customers and a third dealer, and so on.
+The extent of dissemination is measured by the number of dealers involved and the total customer demand served.
+We show that asymmetric information on customer demand hinders both dimensions of dissemination.
+We also study how the quantity to disseminate and the dealers’ funding costs impact dissemination and the prices and quantities in interdealer transactions.

 Keywords: intermediation chains, liquidity, OTC markets, dealer markets